YongWookHa/swin-transformer-ocr/README.md

 ...
 ```

 You should preprocess the data first.
 Crop the image by word or sentence level area.
-Put all image data in specific directory.
-Ground truth information should be provided with txt file.
-In the txt file, write image file name and label with `\t` seperator in the same line.
+Put all image data in a specific directory.
+Ground truth information should be provided with a txt file.
+In the txt file, write the image file name and label with `\t` separator in the same line.

 ## Configuration
 In `settings/` directory, you can find `default.yaml`.
-You can set almost every hyper-parameters in that file.
+You can set almost every hyper-parameter in that file.
 Copy one and edit it as your experiment version.
 I recommend you to run with the default setting first, before you change it.

 ## Train
 ```bash